mdn/browser-compat-data/README.md

 The definitive description of the format used by WebExtensions is the schema file.
 But since the schema is hard to read, here's an English description of it:

-* the schema is a single JSON object, which has one property for each WebExtensions API.
+* the file contains a single JSON object, which has one property for each WebExtensions API.
 The name of the property is the name of the API (for example, "i18n", or "downloads").
 The value is an `api` object.